 Insurers are extremely risk averse and will quote insurance rates reflective of the amount of risk they believe they will be taking on by insuring a vehicle or driver, which points to two more reasons why new cars are generally more expensive to insure.

-Parts for new cars may be more expensive for the Leaf, but labor charges can also be exorbitant.
+Parts for new cars may be more expensive for the Leaf, and labor charges can also be exorbitant.

 Where can I find more information about insurance rates?

-The Nissan Leaf can be expensive to insure because of the issues discussed above, but it does offer quite a few amenities that insurance companies will view with favor as well.
+The Nissan Leaf can be expensive to insure because of the issues discussed above, but it does offer quite a few amenities that insurance companies will view favorably.
 This is why it is important to do your research to find the best coverage for the best price.

 Furthermore, the vehicle is not the only factor the insurance company looks at when conducting a risk assessment.
 The driver is also a significant factor in the equation.